-- command (str) Name of command to send. - arguments (Dict) Keyword arguments for the command. - destination (List) If set, a list of the hosts to send the command to, when empty broadcast to all workers. - connection (kombu.Connection) Custom broker connection to use, if not set, a connection will be acquired from the pool. - reply (bool) Wait for and return the reply. - timeout (float) Timeout in seconds to wait for the reply. - limit (int) Limit number of replies. - callback (Callable) Callback called immediately for each reply received.

-cancel_consumer (queue, destination=None, kwargs)
+- command (str) Name of command to send. - arguments (Dict) Keyword arguments for the command. - destination (List) If set, a list of the hosts to send the command to, when empty broadcast to all workers. - connection (kombu.Connection) Custom broker connection to use, if not set, a connection will be acquired from the pool. - reply (bool) Wait for and return the reply. - timeout (float) Timeout in seconds to wait for the reply. - limit (int) Limit number of replies. - callback (Callable) Callback called immediately for each reply received. - pattern (str) Custom pattern string to match - matcher (Callable) Custom matcher to run the pattern to match cancel_consumer (queue, destination=None, kwargs)